 Ladakh, India for Snow Leopards

 These elusive beauties can be seen in Ladakh in the northwest region of India.
 Snow leopards thrive in the mountainous regions of Asia and spotting one is tough but not impossible if you have the patience to wait for it.
 The trip itself is not easy since you need to spend some time acclimatizing yourself with the weather in this region (the night temperature drops down to - 13°F at times) and these leopards can be spotted only in the winter.
-Hemis National Park, which is a high-altitude National Park in the eastern Ladakh region, is your best bet for seeing a snow leopard as the park is home to almost 200 of them.
+Hemis National Park, a high-altitude National Park in the eastern Ladakh region, is your best bet for seeing a snow leopard as the park is home to almost 200 of them.

 Sri Lanka for the Leopards

 Taking a jeep safari in Sri Lanka is the best way to spot these heavyweight spotted cats (a leopard’s weight can reach up to 220 pounds).
 Yala National Park has the highest density of leopards in the world that roam the grounds freely.
-If you take up accommodation inside the park, you might just spot one while you are having breakfast.
+If you take up accommodation inside the park, you might just spot one while having breakfast.
 The watering holes in the park are the best spots to spot these spotted beauties!

 Lions of Maasai Mara, Kenya

 Though Maasai Mara is known more for its Big Five (lion, rhino, African buffalo, leopard, and elephant), it is one of the best places to spot big cats too like leopards, cheetahs and lions.
-The big migration that happens at the park between July and October is the perfect time to spot large pride crossing over the Mara river and hunting down the wildebeest.
+The big migration at the park between July and October is the perfect time to spot large pride crossing over the Mara river and hunting down the wildebeest.
 It is a good time to capture the action on camera since at this time almost 1.5 million wildebeest can be seen migrating through the Mara region.

 Cheetahs in Serengeti National Park, Tanzania